mapbox/cross-street-indexer/README.md

 - Blazing fast 1/20th of a millisecond search (275,000 ops/sec)
 - Processed United States OSM QA Tiles in 35m 13s (189714 tiles)
+- Reads streaming index data
-- Easy to use CLI to build index
+- Easy to use CLI to create & search index
 - Node 6 & 7 compatible
 - Only uses Tile Reduce + Turf
 - Ready for S3 Upload or LevelDB